jfr3000/sympto/README.md

 Accepts an array of cycle days (one cycle) and returns the symptothermal status for that cycle.
 Run `node example.js` for a demo.

+Find out more about the [symptothermal method (in German)](https://www.familienplanung.de/verhuetung/verhuetungsmethoden/natuerliche-methoden/symptothermale-methode/).

 ## Usage

 Pass in all necessary info as an object with the following properties: